cassidybargell/election_analytics/posts/final_prediction.md

 The second way I have weighted the models uses root mean square errors (RMSE).
 RMSE is a measure of the differences between the values predicted by a model and the true values, or a measure of the in-sample performance of each model.
 The smaller the RMSE, the more predictive that model has historically performed.

 I have therefore weighted the models individually for each state.
 The weights are inversely proportional to the models' RMSE.
-If a models' RMSE was higher in comparison to the other models for that state, it was weighted less, and if a model had a relatively lower RMSE, it was weighted more heavily in that state's weighted ensemble.
+If a model’s RMSE was higher in comparison to the other models for that state, it was weighted less, and if a model had a relatively lower RMSE, it was weighted more heavily in that state's weighted ensemble.
 This method allows for dynamic weighting based on state.

 The distribution of RMSEs is visualized below.
 ‘Choice weights’ represents the weighted total RMSE produced by the ensembles with polls weighted at 0.85.
 ‘RMSE-Weights’ is the weighted total RMSE produced by using each model's RMSE value for varying weights by state.